I was recently given complete access to all 3 levels of the popular Rocket Japanese online course for review.

 I’ll go into more detail about this below.

-Here’s a quick video demo that I made recently of the 2016 edition (heavily improved in the new 2018 edition) exploring the French, Spanish and Arabic versions:
+Here’s a quick video demo that I made recently of an earlier edition (now heavily improved in the new 2019 edition) exploring the French, Spanish and Arabic versions:

 The layout for Rocket Japanese is essentially the same except that the Japanese edition comes with extensive writing lessons for Hiragana (see below).